1147079942/3D-geometry-simplify/README.md

   <li>b3dm</li>

-8.if you are the using gltf-simplify please replace to this tool,gltf-simplify will not update anymore
+8.if you are the using gltf-simplify please change to this tool, gltf-simplify will not update anymore